16 Tidy data

 #> 3 George guitar All Things Must Pass

 Ringo and Mick are both gone.
-Only the three names that appear in both tables survive.
+Only the three names appearing in both tables survive.

 When the key columns have different names, use join_by():